These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 If your license has expired and is still within the allowable grace period, may you continue to operate a transmitter on amateur service frequencies?

-A. No, transmitting is not allowed until the ULS database shows that the license has been renewed
+A. No, transmitting is not allowed until the FCC license database shows that the license has been renewed

 T1D01 (A) [97.111(a)(1)]